-Is Litigation Hold a Reasonable Replacement for Backup in Microsoft 365?
+Is Litigation Hold a replacement for backup in Microsoft 365?

-The term 'litigation hold' comes from US case law (2003, Zubulake v.
-UBS Warburg) where the judge ruled: 'once a party reasonably anticipates litigation, it must suspend its routine document retention/destruction policy and put in place a 'litigation hold' to ensure the preservation of relevant documents.'
+The term "litigation hold" comes from US case law (2003, Zubulake v.
+UBS Warburg) where the judge ruled: "once a party reasonably anticipates litigation, it must suspend its routine document retention/destruction policy and put in place a 'litigation hold' to ensure the preservation of relevant documents."
+This need may come in the form of a notice of litigation hold.

 In 2010, Microsoft introduced a litigation hold (sometimes referred to as legal hold) retention feature for Microsoft Exchange to support eDiscovery.
 The feature was intended primarily as a way of preserving data should there be a legal need to preserve it for access and viewing during a litigation.
 Think of it as being for documentation purposes, not as a way to restore data back in place to operating platforms like Microsoft 365.